Omnistac/zedux/docs/blog/zedux-is-this-the-one.md

 - Conducive to micro frontend architectures (really, if your app uses code splitting, you may find Zedux is a joy to work with).

-- Catalyst for React context.
+- Able to take advantage of React context to control state in different component branches.

 - Testable.
 You can use Zedux completely outside React.